gilgulgamesh/Julia-sublime-visible-Unicode/README.md

 # Julia-sublime-visible-Unicode
 An opinionated hack fork of the Julia-sublime syntax package, where all unicode is one distinct colour category.

+Inspired by JulIDE

 ### warning
 Replaces semantic scopes for all unicode characters.
 So don't rely on semantic features or use an lsp.